Taorah/MET2MOD/README.md

 # Example Application

-The workflow has been used to generate:

-* Hourly wind fields
+The example application included in this repository demonstrates the generation of hourly ADCIRC Oceanweather (OWI) meteorological forcing from ERA5 atmospheric reanalysis data.

+Example configuration:

+* Atmospheric dataset: ERA5
+* Output format: ADCIRC Oceanweather (OWI)
-* Hourly pressure fields
+* Temporal resolution: Hourly
-* 40+ year forcing records

-for ADCIRC simulations covering:

-* Gulf of Mexico
-* Caribbean Sea
-* Western North Atlantic
+* Region: Gulf of Mexico, Caribbean Sea, and Western North Atlantic

+The example is intended as a reference implementation for reproducing the complete workflow.
+Users may adapt the workflow to different study regions, simulation periods, or project-specific requirements by modifying the user-configurable parameters identified throughout this README.

 ---